Last Updated On:

 Influencer Marketing Trend #4: CGI Influencers Are Here

-The latest stars in the world of influencer marketing are Computer Generated Imagery or CGI influencers.
+Well, they are the latest stars in the world of influencer marketing.
+CGI stands for Computer Generated Imagery influencers.
 While they aren’t real, it’s difficult to tell them apart from real-life influencers.

 Designers, programmers, and social media managers work in-sync to give life to CGI influencers.
 On their social media profiles, you can see them hanging out at picturesque locations and stating their opinions on social issues.